 History students compete for several scholarships awarded for exceptional achievement, and they have an impressive assortment of internships and job opportunities available to them.
-Many history majors have worked on special projects in the Ralph Foster Museum on campus, including the permanent exhibit on America’s war; some have done internships at presidential libraries, such as the Harry S. Truman Library, and at historic sites, parks, and battlefields, including Wilson’s Creek National Battlefield outside Springfield, Missouri.
+Many history majors have worked on special projects in the Ralph Foster Museum on campus, including the permanent exhibit on America’s war.
+Students have done internships at presidential libraries, such as the Harry S. Truman Library, and at historic sites, parks, and battlefields, including Wilson’s Creek National Battlefield outside Springfield, Missouri.
 These sorts of history internships can lead to exciting career opportunities.
-One graduate did an internship at the White House and now works in the Office of the Vice President of the United States.

-Students also have travel opportunities available to them, with many of the trips connected to academic courses.
-History students have traveled to Europe to study World War II and to experience cultures in Scotland and The Netherlands; they have visited Civil War battlefields and national parks; they have traveled through the South to see key sites in the history of the civil rights movement.
+History majors have also travel opportunities available to them, with many of the trips connected to academic courses.
+History students have traveled to Europe to study World War II and to experience cultures in Scotland and The Netherlands.
+They have visited Civil War battlefields and national parks and traveled through the South to see key sites in the history of the civil rights movement.
 Students in the senior-level seminar have done primary research at the Hoover, Truman, Eisenhower, and Johnson presidential libraries.
-History students also travel to state and regional history conferences where C of O students can hear historians from a variety of colleges, libraries, and museums present their research.
-These trips also afford students an opportunity to meet and network with historians in graduate programs that might interest them for future advanced study in history.
+Sudents sudying history also travel to state and regional history conferences where C of O students can hear historians from a variety of colleges, libraries, and museums present their research.
+These trips also allow students an opportunity to meet and network with historians in graduate programs that might interest them for future advanced studies in history.

 Dr. C. David Dalton (19th Century American history, South)